CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/account/json-api.md

 #### controls.html

 All these controls link to HTML pages and are thus mostly relevant to provide links to let the user navigate around.
+The most important one is probably `controls.html.account.account` which links to an overview page for the account.

 ## Example